sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

   enumeration:
     - posture-collection-service
     - posture-evaluation-service
-    - repository
+    - repository-interface
     - orchestrator
     - others?
 ~~~~~~

 When registering for the first time, the component will send identifying information including the component type and a name.
-If the component is reestablishing communications, for example after a restart of the component or deployment of a new version, the component only needs to supply its previously generated unique identifier.
+If the component is reestablishing communications, for example after a restart of the component or deployment of a new version, the component only needs to supply its previously generated (and persisted) [component-unique-identifier].

 ### Request Processing
-When the Orchestrator receives the component's request for onboarding, it will:
+When the Manager receives the component's request for onboarding, it will:

 - Generate a unique identifier, `[component-unique-identifier]`, for the onboarding component,
-- Persist required information (TBD probably need more specifics), including the `[component-unique-identifier]` to its component inventory, enabling an up-to-date roster of components being orchestrated,
+- Persist identifying information, including the `[component-unique-identifier]` to its component inventory, enabling an up-to-date roster of components being managed,
-- Establish the administrative interface via the `/orchestrator/[component-unique-identifier]` topic.
+- Establish the administrative interface to the onboarded component by enabling a service handler to listen for directed messages from the component.

 ### Response Payload
-The Orchestrator will respond to the component with a payload including the component's unique identifier.
-At this point, the Orchestrator is aware of the component's existence in the ecosystem, and the component is self-aware by virtue of receiving its unique identifier.
+The Manager will respond to the component with a payload including the component's unique identifier.
+At this point, the Manager is aware of the component's existence in the ecosystem, and the component can self-identify by virtue of receiving its unique identifier.

 ~~~~~~
 component-registration-response: